barryclark/jekyll-now/_posts/2020-09-09-visual-hierarchy-design.md

   - Briefly summarize the history of print design.
     - Explain ways to make content easier to read.
   - Discuss the underlying principles of visual hierarchy.
+    - Explain some of the differences between designing for web and designing for print.
     - Find examples of websites that could be improved using these principles.

 ## 1. Housekeeping